 A worker who unintentionally runs into or gets pushed into a wall, door, cabinet, window, machinery, or a vehicle may suffer head, knee, neck or foot injury.
 Sometimes, these accidents happen because workers simply fail to pay attention to where they are going.
 For instance, over the past 15 years, the use of cell phones has increased eight-fold in the U.S., and instances of walking into walls and other motionless objects have increased correspondingly, according to the National Safety Council.

 To reduce the risk of these accidents, companies should require workers to maintain a work environment that is free of clutter and where hazards and obstacles are clearly marked.
 Additionally, companies should have policies in place that prohibit workers from talking or texting on phones while engaged in work activity.

-Employer should train workers to recognize and address potential entanglement hazards.
-The should also provide their employees with protective equipment and put up appropriate signs and barriers around potentially dangerous machinery.
+Employers should train workers to recognize and address potential entanglement hazards.
+They should also provide their employees with protective equipment and put up appropriate signs and barriers around potentially dangerous machinery.